 - Instruct on importance of a well-balanced diet

 - Explain the importance of exercise

 - Allow the client to do self-administration

 - Review mastery of the whole process

 - Instruct on insulin-activity-diet interaction

-- Teach on the signs and symptoms of hypoglycaemia
+- Teach on the signs and symptoms of hypoglycemia

 - Teach/present list of things/foods that need to be available at all times (in cases of hypoglycaemic attacks)

-- Have identification band indicating the health condition (DM) for fainting instances
+- Have an identification band indicating the health condition (DM) for fainting instances

 4. Activity tolerance